jun-hf/-purehtml-recipe_project/README.md

-# html recipe
+# html and css recipe

-This a recipe page with just pure html.
+This a recipe page with html and css.